DeviceNet Troubleshooting

 A termination resistor equal to 121 Ohms 1%, 1/4W must be attached at each end of the Trunk cable.
 The resistors must be connected across the BLUE & WHITE wires of the DeviceNet cable.

-By disconnecting the resistor connection, DeviceNet energy, and using a measuring from Can_H & Can_L (BLUE and WHITE Wire), resistance values can be measured in ohm range, the reading should be approximately 60 Ohms.
+By disconnecting the resistor connection, DeviceNet energy, and using a measuring device from Can_H & Can_L (BLUE and WHITE Wire), resistance values can be measured in ohm range, the reading should be approximately 60 Ohms.
 The Devicenet network will not work properly without terminating with resistance.

 Even if it works in short network networks, it can cause problems from time to time.